NosovMihail/OpenCLigner/README.md

 ### Installation

-Download `opencligner` and all available `.cl` cores.
-Place them in the same folder.
-To run the programm you should have OpenCL support on your system.
+- Download **Release** OR `opencligner` and all available `.cl` cores
+- Place them in the same folder
+- To run the programm you should have OpenCL support on your system.
 It can be obtained by executing:
 ```bash
 sudo apt install ocl-icd-opencl-dev
 ```